Byron/gitoxide/cargo-smart-release/README.md

 ### Acknowledgements

-Thanks to [cargo release] for showing the way, but also motivating me to finally take full control of releases.
+Thanks to [cargo-release] for showing the way and for incredible fast response times.
+I'd recommend everyone to participate there instead of writing your own.

 [cargo-release]: https://github.com/sunng87/cargo-release/issues/224
 [rustup]: https://rustup.rs/